-Days 1-2: Ho Chi Minh City.
-Explore the former city of Saigon, from the Chinese quarter of Cholon, to the Reunification Palace and Cu Chi Tunnels.
+Days 1-2: Explore the former city of Saigon, from the Chinese quarter of Cholon, to the Reunification Palace and Cu Chi Tunnels.
 We'll discover that this city and its surroundings have many stories - both ancient and modern - to tell.
-Enjoy dining on Vietnamese specialties and learning about the incredible variety of dishes, flavors, and spices from south to north.
+Enjoy Vietnamese specialties and learning about the incredible variety of dishes, flavors, and spices.

-Days 9-10: Hanoi.
+Day 7: Early morning flight to Hanoi.
 Tour historic and cultural sites of Hanoi including Ho Chi Minh’s house, the One Pillar Pagoda, Temple of Literature, and the city’s Old Quarter.
 Dine at renowned restuarants featuring a fusion of Asian and colonial influences.
-On the morning of Day 10 you may depart from Hanoi at your leisure.

 The Boundless Journeys Advantage:

 - A passion for travel.
 Simply put, we love to travel, and that is woven into every one of our journeys.